 Panama's National Customs Authority has mandatory fees, which are charged to authorized operators.
 Trade facilitation measures have also been authorized for Customs Brokers and international operators called Economic Authorized Operators (OEA in Spanish).

-Customs implemented the Interactive web-based tool for Import Duties
+Customs implemented the Interactive web-based tool for Import Duties accompanying the shipments generally leads to goods clearance delays at the ports of entry.

 Average Release Time for Products - Common Delays